Chisyeuf/d365-sidepanel-dev-tools/README.md

 ## 12. Configuration Manager
 <img align="right" src="screenshots/jpg/12.ConfigurationManager.jpg">

-Configure your Dynamics 365 SidePanel experience.
+Configure your SidePanel Tools experience.

 This tool lets you select which tools automatically open when a page loads.
 You can also specify a tool to be expanded by default.